 Thanks to the generosity of the benefactors of the Aid to the Church in Need (ACN), these uprooted Iraqi Christians now have access to food, lodging and even schooling.
 These families have at last been able to leave their makeshift shelters, in camps, public buildings, and especially schools, where they were crowded together, sometimes 20 people to a room.

 Fr Halemba, the head of the ACN projects section for this region, explains: "This ancient Christian community, which dates back to biblical times, is in danger of disappearing for ever.
 They have already suffered so much.
 Now we have a unique opportunity to help them with what they need to get through these difficult times" The Chaldean archbishops Bashar Warda of Erbil and Amel Nona of Mosul have thanked all the benefactors of ACN.

-The international Catholic charity Aid to the Church in Need is helping Archbishops Warda and Nona lend support to the work of the Church for the Christians of Iraq, helping tens of thousands of displaced people fleeing persecution from IS militants.
+The international Catholic charity Aid to the Church in Need has in place an ongoing campaign to support to the work of the Church for the Christians of Iraq, helping tens of thousands of displaced people fleeing persecution from IS militants.

 A donation of whatever you can afford will make a difference to our brothers and sisters in Christ suffering persecution in Iraq.